Fall 2024 – Recruiting graduate students developers for Integrated Genome Browser project

 • Django web application framework expertise (for working with BioViz Connect, App Store, and Track Hub Facade)

-• Maven build tool (java)
+• Maven build tool (java), bitbucket pipelines

 • User interface design and usability